Tenberg21/IoT_Mini-Project-/README.md

 An AWS EC2 instance was selected and configured with an Ubuntu Linux image.
 IPv6 addressing was implemented for the instance, following a guide that, while mostly up-to-date, had some discrepancies with the current version of AWS.
 The guide used for setting up IPv6 addressing can be found at: https://4sysops.com/archives/assign-an-ipv6-address-to-an-ec2-instance-dual-stack/
 Subsequently, inbound and outbound addresses were assigned to facilitate the passage of COAP messages and to make Grafana accessible from outside the machine.
 The following rules were applied, based on the guide:
 Inbound/Outbound Rules:

 5300-5500 UDP for ::/0 to allow COAP communication 3000 TCP 0.0.0.0/0 for Grafana access

 #### COAP Server
-sudo apt-get install

 Using the COAP-server script, I tried to work around my challenges with FIT IoT-LAB and RIOT-OS.
 This resulted in a system where the server actively polls the node for data, rather than the other way around.
 The implementation could probably be easily improved.
 For example, after the node registers with the server, it could wait for the server to specify the polling frequency it wants from the node.
 Then, the node could be put to sleep during most of the time and only wake up to send the data.

+Nessecary non python3 standard libraries for the script: pip3 install aiocoap

 #### SQLite
 sudo apt-get install